atifrahman/HAWK/README.md

 #### Additional confounder file format
 If there are additional confounders, they need to be specified in a separate file.
 The file <strong>must</strong> be in the following format:
 * Number of lines in the file must be equal to the number of read samples used to run HAWK (i.e. in gwas_info.txt).
 * In each line, the covariates corresponding to a sample must be specified.
-The covariates must be numbers separated by tabs or spaces spaces.
+The covariates must be numbers separated by tabs or spaces.
 * All samples (i.e. for all lines) should contain equal number of entries (i.e. number of columns).
 No line can have missing entries, other wise program will not use them correctly.

 For example, if number of samples is 2 and we like to include 3 additional covariates per sample then the file should be as below: